List of built-in iOS apps: Weather

-Weather is a weather forecasting app introduced with the initial launch of the iPhone and iPhone OS 1 in 2007.
+Weather is a weather forecasting app introduced with the initial launch of the original iPhone and iPhone OS 1 in 2007.
 The app allows the user to see weather conditions throughout the day, as well as a seven-day forecast.
 Locations can be added by pressing the list icon and the plus icon which allows the user to type in the city's name, ZIP Code or postal code or airport code.
 Weather also displays related metrics, such as the time of sunrise and sunset, humidity, chance of rain, visibility distance, and a UV index.
 The app is also capable of notifying users of any severe weather warnings issued by official sources.

 Discontinued

 Game Center

-Game Center was a standalone app released alongside iOS 4.1, which was merged into Settings with the release of iOS 10.
-Players can connect with friends, send friend requests, start playing games and organize online multiplayer games.
-The number of friends that can be connected to a single Game Center account is limited to 500.
-Some games may feature achievements, where for completing a certain task, the player is rewarded points.
-Depending on the game, a leaderboard may be present where a player can compare his or her score with friends or the world.
+Game Center was released to the public on September 8, 2010, with iOS 4.1.

+On June 13, 2016, the standalone Game Center application was removed from iOS 10 and macOS Sierra, though the service was still available; management of user profiles was moved within the Settings app.

 YouTube

-YouTube was an app that was introduced with the release of the iPhone in iPhone OS 1 which allowed users to find, search, and watch YouTube videos.
-The built-in YouTube app was removed with the release of iOS 6 in favor of Google (the owner of YouTube) releasing their own app.
+YouTube was an app that was introduced with the release of the original iPhone in iPhone OS 1 which allowed users to find, search, and watch YouTube videos.
+The built-in YouTube app was removed with the release of iOS 6 in favor of Google (the owner of YouTube), releasing their own app that is publicly accessible on the App Store.